OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 - Have resided in an English‑speaking country for at least 4 years.

-The geographical status is determined from the Autobiographical Sketch.
+The geographical status is determined from the ABS.
 You may be asked to provide evidence of geographical status.

-In selecting applicants for an interview, the bona fide place of residence will be used in the following order of priority:
+In selecting applicants for an interview, we will use the bona fide place of residence in the following order of priority:

 - Province of Ontario